 Standout Features:

-Apart from the disease, people living with HIV struggle with an even tougher hardship – discrimination.
-And that’s what “HIV is a LABEL” aims to address.
+Apart from the disease, people living with HIV struggle with an even tougher hardship — discrimination.
+That’s what “HIV Is a LABEL” campaign aims to address.

 Created by Direct Media Solutions, this campaign sheds light on the problems and challenges faced by people living with HIV — from getting refused casual contact to being deprived of essential services.

 The nude photography instantly captures the viewer’s attention.
-But apart from that, it also highlights each affected person’s vulnerability and portrays a powerful image enough to evoke a feeling of empathy from the public (Explore the best photography portfolios).
+However, it also highlights each affected person’s vulnerability and portrays a powerful image enough to evoke a feeling of empathy from the public.

 Each image features different body parts and physiques, captured in its purest and raw form.
 The photographers used several lighting techniques to cast shadows into the bodies, adding more drama and intensity to the images.